bagder/uncurled/start.md

 # Start

 There has never been a better time to get started with Open Source or to release your project as Open Source than right now.
-There are better and more *free* and no-cost infrastructure available than ever before.
+There is better and more *free* and no-cost infrastructure available than ever before.
 There are probably also more Open Source developers out there in a community that never has been this large before.